How to find the right removals company

 - When they visit the property run through everything – will they dismantle furniture that won’t fit through doors?
 Do you have a loft full of boxes?
 Make sure they include it in the quote.

-- Make sure the removals company know the vehicular access to your property.
-The last thing you want is a very large vehicle arriving only to find it can’t get within 500 metres of the property
+- Make sure the removals company know the vehicular access to your property – the one you are moving from and the one you are moving to.
+The last thing you want is a very large vehicle arriving only to find it can’t get within 500 metres of the property.

 - How long have both you as an individual and your company been in business?

 - Does your quote include insurance?
-Most companies provide you with moving insurance against loss or breakages of your property while it’s in transit.
-Make sure this is the case before booking.
-Also ask what are the individual item thresholds and total loss limits?
-(Usually £10,000 individual item and £50,000 total loss for a proper removals policy)
+What are the individual item thresholds and total loss limits?
+(Most companies provide you with moving insurance against loss or breakages of your property while it’s in transit.
+Make sure this is the case before booking and that the amount is sufficient.
+Usually it is £10,000 for any individual item and £50,000 total loss)

 - How many members of staff will be here on the given moving days?

 - Is the quoted price the final price?
-If the estimator has underestimated your volume, you’ll want to clarify this to avoid additional charges
+If the estimator has underestimated the volume of items, you’ll want to know if you may be landed with additional charges

-- Do you provide a free cleaning service at either end?
+- Can you arrange a free cleaning service at either end? (if required)